AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/mutations/create-braintree-client-token.md

 # createBraintreeClientToken mutation

-The `createBraintreeClientToken` mutation creates the client token for Braintree Javascript SDK initialization.
+The `createBraintreeClientToken` mutation creates the client token for Braintree JavaScript SDK initialization.

 ## Syntax